Current-induced molecular dissociation: Topological insulators as robust reaction platforms: Model and Method

+and obtain the substrate-renormalized molecular eigenstates $\bm{u}_m$.
+Notice that we are not solving here the (non-linear) stationary Schrödinger equation which leads to the poles of the Green's function through the solutions of $\lambda_m(z) = z$, with $z \in \mathbb{C}$.
+Instead, we use the transformation matrix $\bm{U}$ that diagonalizes $\tilde{\bm{H}}_\tf{dd}$ to compute the molecule's density matrix through the kernel:

-where $\bm{\Pi}_\tf{d}$ is the projector operator in the molecular subspace.
-This transformation provides direct access to the occupancies of the substrate-renormalized molecular states.
-We will call these `bonding' (b) and `antibonding' (a) states, since they essentially preserve the properties of the symmetric and antisymmetric states defined in Eq.~\eqref{eq:b-ab}, for the considered regimes of parameters.
+where $\bm{\Pi}_\tf{d}=\bm{\Pi}^\dag_\tf{d}$ is the projection operator matrix in the molecular subspace.
+We will call these molecular states `bonding' (b) and `antibonding' (a), since they essentially preserve the properties of the symmetric and antisymmetric states defined in Eq.~\eqref{eq:b-ab}, for the considered regimes of parameters.

 Importantly, as the Kane-Mele substrate leads to a spin-momentum locking effect that clearly impacts the molecular occupation, we need to include the electronic spin degree of freedom in our description of the physical system.
 In doing so, we define the molecular occupancies through: